Reducing waste and resource consumption

 Most of the paper we use is made up of at least 70% recycled content and we are striving to find solutions to use 100% recycled coated paper.
-This is important because a tonne of paper from 100% recycled material conserves about:
+This is important because paper from 100% recycled material conserves trees, water and electricity.

 |Towards a more responsible use of paper|

 |Premier paper (kg)||278.7 kg baseline||4% ↓||15% ↓||29% ↓||80% ↓|

 |Recycled paper (kg) (2019-20 baseline)||No data||No data||No data||8,339 kg baseline||16% ↓|

 Data supplied by our third party, Antalis

 Good progress has been made in reducing the volume of non-recycled paper we use.
 Regulatory measures prevent us from removing all paper communications with members.
 However, wherever possible, we do provide digital alternatives.
 This includes: